antonina-cherednichenko/trust-score-with-tink/README.md

-# API routes with REST
+# Trust score with Tink using Next.js

 ## Deploy your own